-SNAP & Immigrants: Permanent Block of Public Charge Rule Ensures that Immigrants Can Access SNAP
+SNAP & Immigrants: Final Public Charge Rule Ensures that Immigrants Can Access SNAP

 U.S. Citizenship and Immigration Services (USCIC) defines “public charge” as an individual who is likely at any time to become “primarily dependent on the government for subsistence, as demonstrated by either the receipt of public cash assistance for income maintenance, or institutionalization for long-term care at government expense.”
 A public charge test is used by immigration officials to decide whether a person can enter the U.S. or is eligible to receive lawful permanent residence or “LPR” status.
 When a noncitizen applies for LPR status or for a visa, they are subjected to an assessment of their life circumstances to determine if they are likely to become a public charge in the future.

-With the 2019 DHS rule blocked, community organizations can assure immigrants and their families that SNAP will not be used as part of a public charge determination.
+With the release of the final rule, community organizations can continue to assure immigrants and their families that SNAP is not used as part of a public charge determination.

 DHS only considers benefits received by the person applying for lawful permanent residence status.
 Benefits used by other family or household members are not considered, unless they are the sole source of income for the family.